 There does not appear to be a significant age-related effect on the pharmacokinetics of RIBASURE.
-Paediatric patients (children 3 years of age and older and adolescents)
+Pediatric patients (children 3 years of age and older and adolescents)

 RIBASURE may be used in combination with peginterferon alfa-2b or interferon alfa-2b.
-The safety and efficacy of ribavirin used together with direct-acting-anti-virals in these patients has not been established.
+The safety and efficacy of ribavirin used together with direct-acting-anti-virals in these patients have not been established.
 No data are available.